Tidal disruption of star clusters in galaxy formation simulations: Results

 We can now look at the bound fraction of the star clusters we trace.
 Since star clusters lose mass due to a variety of processes, we write the fraction of the initial cluster particle mass that remains gravitationally bound at age $t$ as

 where $f_i$ is the initial bound fraction accounting for gas expulsion during cluster formation stage, $f_{\rm se}$ is accounting for mass loss due to stellar evolution, and $f_{\rm dyn}$ is accounting for tidal stripping of stars.
+The initial bound fraction $f_i$ the fraction of mass in a star-forming complex that remains bound in the early phase, calculated as

+where $\epsilon_{\rm core}=0.5$ is the correction factor for mass loss due to protostellar outflows, and $\epsilon_{\rm int}$ is the integral star formation efficiency -- the mass of the active stellar particle divided by the maximum baryon mass of the GMC throughout the whole course of cluster accretion (see \citet{Li:2018aa} for more details).
 The fraction $f_{\rm dyn}$ is calculated in run time using the current tidal tensor for each star cluster \citep{li_gnedin19}.
+Since here we focus on disruption by tidal process, i.e. $f_{\rm dyn}$, for simplicity we use the phrase ``bound fraction" to represent $f_{\rm dyn}$ in the following text.

 The timescale for tidal disruption can be approximated as

 where $M(t)$ is the current cluster mass, and the frequency $\Omega_{\rm tid}(t)$ is related to the maximum eigenvalue of the tidal tensor along the cluster trajectory as